Global Tour for Peace: Broadcasting

-As the tour has been played in multiple countries, and often with the games being announced at short notice, the broadcasting rights of the games has been decided on a game by game basis.
+As the tour has been played in multiple countries, and often with the games being announced at short notice, the broadcasting rights of the games have been decided on a game-by-game basis.
 The broadcasting rights in Ukraine have remained the same throughout the competition, but with each country having their own sporting channels, each new country visited has resulted in new broadcasting rights needing to be secured.
 In most cases the games have been shown on free-to-air channels within the host country, with all games also being shown on the respective clubs YouTube channels to make each game available to a global audience.

 As the second phase of the tour was less publicised, the games were continued to be broadcast on the teams YouTube channels, but broadcasting rights in each individual country was not attained in every case.
 5 games did get domestic broadcasts, with those games often being from teams that had a larger fan base and were therefore more likely to watch the broadcast if it was made available, however large teams such as Olympique Lyonnais still failed to secure a domestic broadcast for either of their two games.